-Christian Aid will act as the fund manager, based on CA's due diligence requirements and capacity assessment in managing and disbursing the funds for BOAD, ECC and EELCO and will have the oversight in implementing project activities.
+Christian Aid will act as the fund manager, in this response and based on CA's due diligence requirements and capacity assessment, Christian Aid will manage and disburse the funds for BOAD, ECC and EELCO and will have oversight in implementing project activities.
 Christian Aid will also be responsible to carry out capacity strengthening activities for the three local members, starting with conducting two project launching workshops (one in North Kivu and another in South Kivu).
 Christian Aid will conduct due diligence passporting sessions for the three partners and follow this with capacity building in line with the findings from the due diligence process.
-Christian Aid will also conduct training to the three members to improve their community accountability assessment and safeguarding mechanisms.
+Christian Aid will train the three national members to improve their community accountability assessment and safeguarding mechanisms.

 Partners will be supported to access and set up the digital platform (Compass) which will allow partners to manage and deal with the feedback raised within the communities.
-Electronic devices (Tablets) will be provided to partners and safeguarding focal points will be nominated to ensure that communities members have access on the feedback and complaints mechanism, which is appropriate, adapted to their culture and secure.
+Electronic devices (Tablets) will be provided to partners and safeguarding focal points will be nominated to ensure that community members have access to a feedback and complaints mechanism, and agree on an appropriate mechanism, adapted to their culture and secure.

-Ongoing monitoring will be provided to ensure that all feedback received are managed, feedback is provided, and lessons learn for the future improvement.
+Ongoing monitoring will be done to ensure that all feedback received are managed and responded to and lessons learnt noted for the future improvement.

-To ensure a safeguarding programming, partners staff will be trained by the Christian Aid Safeguarding officer on the safeguarding policies and ensure that partner staff are aware of the various components of safeguarding towards communities thus ensuring that communities are protected against any abuses.
+To ensure a safeguarding programming, partners staff will be trained by Christian Aid Safeguarding officer on safeguarding policies and ensure that partner staff are aware of the various components of safeguarding towards communities thus ensuring that communities are protected against any potential abuses.

-Christian Aid will support partners to ensure that community members composed of men, women, young, elders' peoples and people living with disability are aware about the expected behaviours for both Christian Aid and partner staffs.
+Christian Aid will support partners to ensure that community members composed of men, women, youth, the elderly and people living with disability are aware about the expected behaviours for both Christian Aid and partner staffs.

-As most of Christian Aid's partners will support affected communities through distributions of food and non-foods items, Christian Aid DRC Senior Program Office and MEAL Assistant will provide support by conducting a Post Distribution Monitoring for purposes learning and accountability together with CAID partners.
-So Christian Aid program staff () will work closely with partner to ensure that a strong and robust monitoring and evaluation system is set up and appropriate tools are in place for data collection.
+As most of Christian Aid's partners will support affected communities through distributions of cash, food and non-foods items, Christian Aid DRC Senior Program Office and MEAL Assistant will provide support by conducting a Post Distribution Monitoring for purposes of learning and accountability together with CAID partners.
+Christian Aid program staff will work closely with partners to ensure that a strong and robust monitoring and evaluation system is set up and appropriate tools are in place for data collection.